ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 Open your web browser, and navigate to `localhost:8080/AIFCOMSS.html`.
 You should then have AIFCOMSS running in your browser.

-**If** the bottom frame (the p5.js window) always just says "Loading ..." (that problem can often occur, especially on some Windows systems), then modify line 6 of `predict\ALTAIR_entities_p5frame.js` to change the value of the audibleAlarms variable on that line from `true` to `false`, and then re-run.
+**If** the bottom frame (the p5.js window) always just says "Loading ..." (that problem can often occur, especially on some Windows systems), then modify line 6 of `predict\ALTAIR_entities_p5frame.js` to change the value of the audibleAlarms variable on that line from `true` to `false`, and then re-run (and let me know if you have any problems).

 <i>If you prefer VirtualBox to Cygwin</i>: